Ultimate Wild Atlantic Way Route Ireland: A WAW Road Trip

-Check out the Folk Village if you are there in season it’s a microcosm of what life was like in Ireland at the turn of the century.
+Check out the Folk Village if you are there in the season (spring-summer) it’s a microcosm of what life was like in Ireland at the turn of the century.
 There are also a couple of great pubs in Glencolmcille to have a Guinness at.

 Glenveagh National Park

+One of the Wild Atlantic Ways’ best places is slightly off route and in the centre of Donegal.
+Although truth be told even in the centre of Donegal you are not far from the wild coastal route.
 Glenveagh is a designated Special Area of Conservation and Special Protection Area under EU and Irish Law.
 The 16,000 hectares of Glenveagh includes most of the Derryveagh Mountains, the Poisoned Glen and part of Errigal Mountain and is a beautiful place to walk the hills and follow trails.
 There’s even a shuttle bus to help lift walkers to the different hiking trails.

-Glenveagh National Park is a remote and hauntingly beautiful wilderness of rugged mountains, pristine lakes, tumbling waterfalls and enchanted native oak woodland in the heart of the Derryveagh Mountains in the north west of County Donegal.
+Glenveagh National Park is a remote and hauntingly beautiful wilderness of rugged mountains, pristine lakes, tumbling waterfalls and enchanted native oak woodland in the heart of the Derryveagh Mountains in the northwest of County Donegal.

-At the centre of the Park on the edge of Lough Veagh is Glenveagh Castle, a late 19th century castellated mansion, built as a hunting lodge.
+At the centre of the Park on the edge of Lough Veagh is Glenveagh Castle, a late 19th-century castellated mansion, built as a hunting lodge.

-For beach lovers go and find Ballymastocker Bay, near Portsalon.
+For beach, lovers go and find Ballymastocker Bay, near Portsalon.
 Named one of the best beaches in Ireland this blue flag beach is a great place to swim and just relax.

 The views from here are simply stunning and nearby if, you fancy the walk you can visit a cairn and a holy well.

-8 Tullan Strand
+Tullan Strand & Bundoran

 There is also a very poignant memorial to some Canadian pilots that crashed here during WWII.
 There are some WWII secrets kicking around as well given that the Republic was not supposed to be involved in the war.
 This is a glorious beach and a great place for an overnight stay at a quintessential Irish seaside vacation.
-The town of Bundoran has a lot to offer and you can just kick back relax and treat yourself to some ice cream. read more here about the Fairy Bridges
+The town of Bundoran has a lot to offer and you can just kick back relax and treat yourself to some ice cream.

-With the amount of rivers, canals, lakes and waterfalls across the entire county it seems like the best place to start.
+With the number of rivers, canals, lakes and waterfalls across the entire county it seems like the best place to start.
 The absolute gem in the crown is Glencar Waterfall, located just on the county line between Manorhamilton and Sligo.
 A short path from the car park brings you to the small pool, which lies beneath the falls.
 There is no charge to visit the waterfall.
 You can stop into the tearooms for a quick snack or a cup of tea and traybake after your walk.

 Just outside the town of Dromahair, along the shores of Lough Gill, stands Parkes Castle.
-The three-story castle, which dates from the 1600’s, is now a museum, which is open to the public during the summer season from March to September.
+The three-story castle, which dates from the 1600s, is now a museum, which is open to the public during the summer season from March to September.
 A nominal admission fee applies.

 Glenview Country House

 Glenview Country House and Folk Museum is located just outside Ballinamore along the Shannon Erne Waterway.
 Glenview Folk Museum is a private collection of over 6000 antique, historical and novel items ranging from pre-famine Ireland.
-There is an impressive array of farmyard equipment, a collection of horse drawn agricultural machinery, and a thrasher.
+There is an impressive array of farmyard equipment, a collection of horse-drawn agricultural machinery, and a thrasher.

 A street scene has a number of reconstructed shops and a pub; all stocked, jam-packed with an assortment of products and equipped, as they would have existed in the past.

 Ben Bulben and the Glencar Waterfall

-At 526 metres high, it’s no small task to climb Sligos’ famous mountain.
-The journey to the summit takes about two hours, but the views you get at the top are jaw dropping.
-Undoubtedly, Ireland’s most iconic mountain, Ben Bulben is the most distinctive peak among the Dartry range; it was formed during the ice age by massive glaciers segmenting the landscape.
+At 526 metres high, it’s no small task to climb Sligo’s famous mountain.
+The journey to the summit takes about two hours, but the views you get at the top are jaw-dropping.
+Undoubtedly, Ireland’s most iconic mountain, Ben Bulben is the most distinctive peak in the Dartry range; it was formed during the ice age by massive glaciers segmenting the landscape.

 Strandhill is a growing tourist destination thanks to its stunning sandy beaches.
 Why not try some of the spas on the seafront and enjoy a seaweed bath or massage.
 You can make Strandhill your central stop and enjoy a visit to Queen Maeve’s grave at the top of Knocknarea.